peter88213/novelibre-tools/README.md

-**Note:** The macros coming with this extension are meant to be used with text documents in connection with the novelibre writing program, where the paragraph styles "Heading 4" and "Heading 5" are reserved for section dividers.
+**Note:** The macros coming with this extension are meant to be used with text documents in connection with the novelibre writing program, where the paragraph style "Heading 4" is reserved for section dividers.
 The use of the macros with other text documents may have undesirable side effects.

 ---